Indiiigo/automatedCAD/README.md

 ChatGPT: chatgpt CAD generation.ipynb
 FlanT5: FLAN-T5.ipynb

-[2] Combine all automated CADs with manual CADs: training data prepping.ipynb which will create the paired files (included in the emnlp_data/ folder)
+[2] Combine all automated CADs with manual CADs: training data prepping.ipynb which will create the paired files (automated CADs included in the 'data' folder)

 [3] Model training

 Sexism: sexism run models.ipynb
 Hate speech: hatespeech run models.ipynb

-Running these scripts will also use the trained models to predict labels for the test sets which are saved to results/intermediate/
+Running these scripts will also use the trained models to predict labels for the test sets which are saved to 'results/intermediate/'

 [4] Baselines
 ChatGPT: chatgpt fewshot labeling.ipynb